psychokadse/dotfiles/README.md

 * `NetworkManager.service` and `lightdm.service` have to be enabled in systemd
 * `.dotfiles/global/etc/X11/xorg.conf.d/00-keyboard.conf` should be adjusted to fit keyboard layout (`Option "XkbModel"` set to `"pc104"` for US, and `"pc105"` for German keyboard)
 * `theme` variable in `.config/rofi/launchers/type-3/launcher.sh` should be set to `'style-10'`
+* Run xdg-user-dirs-update to create standard XDG desktop directories in your home folder (this won't overwrite any existing files)

 ## Required packages:
 Install these using pacman, ideally from the official Arch repositories.